chester-w-xie/APR/README.md

 # APR
-code for the paper: 'Wei Xie, Yanxiong Li, Qianhua He.
-"Few-shot class-incremental audio classification using adaptively-refined prototypes", Submitted to IEEE ICASSP 2023'
+code for the paper: .
+"Few-shot class-incremental audio classification using adaptively-refined prototypes", Submitted to INTERSPEECH 2023'

 First, prepare the dataset according to the instructions here https://github.com/chester-w-xie/FCAC_datasets